-The primary and most common method of access to ADL is via IP address authentication.
+The primary and most common method of access to Artstor is via IP address authentication.
 Your institution provides us with your IP addresses, we enable them, and then users coming from those IP addresses are able to access the Digital Library.
 IP addresses must be static (not dynamic, meaning that they do not move outside of the range that your institution has provided) and restricted (only authorized users at that institution are able to access those IP addresses).

 - When going to library.artstor.org, a user who is coming from an IP address will see "Access provided by [Institution Name]."